Tricia-42/FastReel/docs/getting-started.md

-# Getting Started with CompanionKit
+# Getting Started with FastReel

-Welcome to CompanionKit!
-This guide will help you set up the toolkit for building AI-powered companion applications.
+Welcome to FastReel!
+This guide will help you get started with the FastReel demo application that showcases AI-powered voice agents and social storytelling capabilities.

 ## Prerequisites